Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Navigate to the repository root
 - Remove the existing virtualenv if any
-    - Run `invoke pipenv.venv.remove --dirname=<path/to/inst/orchid/pipenv>`.
+    - Run `invoke poetry.venv.remove --venv=<virtual-env>`.
 NOTE: If no such virtualenv exists, running this task will produce a message like:
     ```
-    invoke pipenv.venv.remove --dirname=c:/inst/orchid/pipenv
+    invoke poetry.venv.remove --dirname=c:/inst/orchid/pipenv
     No virtualenv has been created for this project yet!
     Aborted!
     ```